-PhpBB2 Forum.
+Collabtive web application.
 For some labs, especially those related to web security, we need a non-trivial web application.
-For that purpose, we have installed the phpBB2 forum.
-Several versions of phpBB2 forum are installed; most of them were modified from the original phpBB2 to introduce different vulnerabilities.
+For that purpose, we have installed the Collabtive web application.
+Several versions of Collabtive are installed; most of them were modified from the original version to introduce different vulnerabilities.

-It should be noted that to access the phpBB2 forum, the apache2 http server and the MySQL database server must be running.
+It should be noted that to access Collabtive, the apache2 http server and the MySQL database server must be running.

 Java.
-We have installed the Sun java JDK.
+We have installed openjdk-6-jdk, the OpenJDK Development Kit (JDK) 6 for Java.
 The commands javac and java are available to compile and run java source code.